 In this book, I intend to show that there is a textual and conceptual analogy between the teachings of the Sefer Yetzirah with the Maitri-Upanishad (also called Maitrainia Upanishad) and the associated philosophy of the Sāṃkhya school of thought and the yoga based on it.
 In addition to offering the reader such an analogy, the current book reassesses the time of the writing of the Sefer Yetzirah.
 Various contemporary researchers estimate the time of its writing as between the first century AD (or even earlier) and the eighth or ninth century AD.
 This book also considers the geographical location in which the text of the Sefer Yetzirah was compiled.

-As I will show, a comparison between the Indian teaching with the Hebrew text makes it possible to deduce an understanding of the original character and content of the Sefer Yetzirah, as well as other motifs uncovered in medieval Kabbalah: namely, the same method of thought seen in the Sefer Yetzirah as a foundation for its ideas.
+A comparison between the Indian teaching with the Hebrew text makes it possible to deduce an understanding of the original character and content of the Sefer Yetzirah, as well as other motifs uncovered in medieval Kabbalah: namely, the same method of thought seen in the Sefer Yetzirah as a foundation for its ideas.

 3. Parallels between Sefer Yetzirah and Maitri Upanishad

-As I will show, the Sefer Yetzirah and the Maitri Upanishad share a common theory of an infinite, all-embracing deity (in the Maitri it is Brahman-Atman).
+The Sefer Yetzirah and the Maitri Upanishad share a common theory of an infinite, all-embracing deity (in the Maitri it is Brahman-Atman).
 Moreover, it is possible to easily identify virtually identical textual passages in the two works.
 This phenomenon has great significance for deciphering the enigmatic character of the Sefer Yetzirah, assessing its estimated time of compilation, and cataloging it within the various streams of ancient Judaism.

 3.1 Textual parallels